lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### IPv6 source and destination prefixes

 Both ends must be synchronized with the appropriate prefixes.
-For a specific flow, the source and destination prefix can be unique and stored in the context.
+For a specific flow, the source and destination prefixes can be unique and stored in the context.
 It can be either a link-local prefix or a global prefix.
 In that case, the TV for the source and destination prefixes contain the values, the MO is set to "equal" and the CDA is set to "not-sent".